Venezuela says better oil loans deal reached with China

 Perez said the improved China deal, as well as a steep cut to imports and a new, weaker foreign exchange rate, would help Venezuela crawl out of a "very complicated" semester.

-The economy was likely to remain in recession until the end of 2017, he added.
+The economy is likely to remain in recession until the end of 2017, he added.

 Maduro blames an "economic war" launched by right-wing businessmen and opposition politicians seeking to sabotage him.